When leaving LU and Sweden

 Bring an LU keepsake

 Would you like to have some nice LU merchandise to bring back home with you and do you have space left in your suitcase?
-In that case you can pop by the Lund University Shop at Tunavägen (Sparta) or the AF Building to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
+In that case you can pop by the Lund University Shop at Sparta to buy a hoodie, bag, umbrella, cup or something else that reminds you of your time at Lund.
 You can also order products through their online shop or purchase items from their retailers.